ahmccormick/Feral_Cannabis/README.md

-This repository provides the supporting data for a recently submitted manuscript entitled "Understanding environmental adaptation in north american feral cannabis"
+This repository provides the supporting data for a recently submitted manuscript entitled "Ancestry and Environmental Adaptation in North American Feral Cannabis"

 A pre-print of this work can be found at: X